maciej-sz/nbp-php/api.md

 ### `fromMonth` method

-Gets all rates from specific month.
+Gets all rates for a specific month.

 <details>
 <summary>Example</summary>